barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 7: U2 Feather M4 Express</h3>

 Test the Feather before using it.
 By testing first, we ensure it's usable before permanently installing it.
 To test it, plug a standard micro-USB cable into the Feather's onboard connector; the lights should show activity.
-If this is a new Feather, it comes with a factory program that flashes its NeoPixel LED bright green once per second as a simple "hello world" program.
+If this is a new Feather, it comes with a factory program that shines the NeoPixel LED bright green every two seconds as a simple "hello world" program.

 ![](hardware/img/feather-test-img7081.jpg)

 The Feather comes with two 16-pin header strips loose in the package.
 Take one strip and break off 4 pins so it exactly matches the Feather's pinout: one 12-pin strip, and one 16-pin strip.
 Temporarily put the strips into a solderless breadboard to hold them in precise alignment.
 The long end of the pins go down into the breadboard; the short end goes into the Feather's PCB.
+(Actually the long pins can go up *or* down, it doesn't matter.
+We like them down for a more tidy appearance from the top.)
 Solder the Feather board to both header pin strips.

 ![](hardware/img/feather-headers-img7072.jpg)